 The Dungeons & Dragons (DnD) game has three books that are considered “core rulebooks.”
 These are Player’s Handbook, Dungeon Master’s Guide, and Monster Manual.
 Together, these books provide everything you need to play DnD.

-Even many of the subchapters show potential for expansion into new books.
+Even many of the subchapters of the core rulebooks show potential for expansion into new books.
 Take for instance the Warlock subchapter of Player’s Handbook or the Curses and Magical Contagions subchapter of Dungeon Master’s Guide.

 One could even expand any monster entry in Monster Manual into a whole book detailing the monster, its ecology, its lairs, its tendencies, and all the variations of the monster the players might encounter.